Acelya Toprak: Biography

 Toprak won the 2017 European junior silver medal and won gold at the Dubrovnik European Cup in 2021.
-She is a three times champion of Great Britain, winning the half-lightweight division at the British Judo Championships in 2016, 2017 and 2021.
+She won her first three British lightweight titles at the British Judo Championships in 2016, 2017 and 2021.

 In 2022, she was selected for the 2022 Commonwealth Games in Birmingham, where she competed in the women's -57 kg, winning the silver medal.